TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

   * Tens of thousands of requests per second, 99.95% availability, no infrastructure
 * Large single-region application
   * DNS -> LB -> 3 x App stack per AZ -> Regional DSQL Endpoint
-  * Tens of thousands of requests per seconds, 99.95% availability, infrastructure depends on app stack used
+  * Tens of thousands of requests per second, 99.95% availability, infrastructure depends on app stack used
 * Avoid hot write keys
   * Incrementing counter hit by lots of transactions
   * Design schema so that you spread reads and writes across multiple keys